-Some of the original hymn accompaniments made as part of the Phase I work at Bias Recording Studio used electronic keyboard simulations of pipe organs.
-That was because those insturments could be brought into the studio.
-However, for sonic sound quality reasons in phase II, in consultation with the Associate Producer Mr. Bill McElroy, it was decided:
+Some of the original hymn accompaniments recorded in Phase I at Bias Recording Studio were electronic keyboard simulations of pipe organs.
+That was because electronic keyboards could be easily brought into the studio.

-The live recording was made using two different microphone placement concepts.
+The live recording was made using two different microphone placement concepts within the church.

 Second.
-To capture room ambience, two microphones were placed midway in the sanctuary (the main body/the nave of the church) to record a stereo sound of the room.
+To capture room ambience, two microphones were placed midway in the sanctuary (the main body/the nave of the church) to record a stereo sound of the organ with room reverberations.
 All tracks were mixed to create the final warm sound representing this very fine pipe organ.

 If you wish to comment on contents of this webpage, Clicking the button below will both transfer you to the Contact/Comment page, and pass along that you were on this webpage when you decided to comment.

 YOUR COMMENTS/SUGGESTIONS/CORRECTIONS WELCOME